Catrovitch/Chamber-Danger/documentation/user_guide.md

 Poetry run invoke start
 ```

-2. After this you are asked by the program what type of dungeon you want to generate.
-Type 1 for a dungeon with straight corridors and 2 for a more organic look.

-3. The program then asks you how big the dungeon should be at a scale from 1-10.
-Answer what you want.

-4. The program will now generate a dungeon of your chosen type and size.
+2. The program starts a graphical user interface where you can mark some selection according to what sort and size of dungeon you want to create.

+3 Tick the box for either industrial or organic dungeon.
+After this you can choose to show various layers or leave them all off.

+4. Some additional layers.
+These can be tinkered with at any time.

+ -  The "Show chambes" will visualize a separate layer which only visualizes the chambers in the dungeon.
+The number at the left upper corner of the chamber indicates at what depth the chamber was generated in the BSP algorithm.
+The higher the number is the deeper in the BSP tree the chamber is located.
+ -  The "Show corridors" will visualize a separate layer which only visualizes the corridors between the chambers.
+These are colour coded according to the parent chamber.
+ -  The "Show graph" will visualize a separate layer which only visualizes the vertices of the BSP tree.
+This gives a clearer indication on which chambers are actually connected, since the basic visualization may confuse this matter since many corridors overlap each other.
+The "Show chambers" and "Show corridors" layers can be of help, but the "Show graph" should definetly clear things up.

+5. Some additional variables.
+These can not be tinkered with after genration.
+Generate a new dungeon to play with these.

+ -  The "Choose dungeon density" parameter tinkers with the BSP-algorithm's variable "max_node_size" This means that the larger this number is the larger the subsets of the BSP divisions will be in general.
+This will lead to a more spread out dungeon with less rooms and longer corridors.
+ -  The "Choose min chamber size" parameter indicates the minimum size of chambers in the dungeon.
+ -  The "Choose max chamber size" parameter indicates the maximum size of chambers in the dungeon.

-5. Close the program by hitting the "x" at the right corner of the window.
+6. Close the program by hitting the "x" at the right corner of the window.